 A common practice is offering free delivery for orders with a certain value.
 This also often results in higher average cart value, as customers are eager to spend more if they know their purchases will be delivered to them for free.

 If you have a reward program up and running, encourage customers to shop more by offering a bigger loyalty credit that comes with purchases made around Independence Day.
-It could also be a great time to promote your recently launched customer loyalty program.
+If you already have a loyalty program, this could be a great time to promote it.

 Get your store ready for 4th of July